CottonMC/Gryphon/README.md

 ## Adding assets and data
 Resource and data packs are some of the most helpful tools for a modpack maker configuring mods to their liking (autoamtically setting up config files outside of data packs coming soon).
 Gryphon can load any resources put in the `src/main/resources/assets` folder and data in the `src/main/resources/data` folder.
 Treat these folders like the home folders of a data or resource pack, respectively.
 These will override resources from other mods and vanilla.
 To change the vanilla recipe for a bucket, for example, you would put a new recipe json at `src/main/resources/data/minecraft/recipes/iron_bucket.json`.

+### Default config
+Gryphon does not yet support shipping with default config.
+This will be changed as soon as possible.
+In the meantime, you can prepare for this by putting the configs you want in `src/main/resources/config`.

 ### Exporting
-When you're ready to share your pack, run `gradlew build` in the Gryphon directory. (note: currently broken, fixing very soon)
+When you're ready to share your pack, run `gradlew build` in the Gryphon directory.
+Take the resulting `<pack name>-<version>.jar` and share it with your players!
+To run the pack, all they need to do is install Fabric Loader and drop the jar in the `mods` folder.